Registration of Entities for Undertaking CSR Activities – Procedure

 1. A copy of the Registration Certificate

-2. A copy of the PAN Card of both the entities.
+2. A copy of the PAN Card of both entities.

 3. DIN/PAN of the Director, Trustee, Secretary, etc. of the company

-4. A copy of the Resolution authorizing the person by the entity with Resolution number and date of the resolution
+4. A copy of the Resolution of the person by the entity with the Resolution number and date of the resolution of the person

-1. Download the form CSR-1 from the MCA website following the below-given steps:
+1. Load the form CSR-1 from the MCA website following the steps below:

-(i.a) The applicant should visit or take an access to the official onlineportal of the Ministry of Corporate Office (MCA) and Click on ‘Forms & Downloads’, which is given on the top of the webpage.
+(i.a) The applicant should visit or access the official online portal of the Ministry of Corporate Affairs (MCA) and click on ‘Forms & Downloads’, which is given at the top of the webpage.

-(i.b) Scrooch down the website page to ‘Incorporation services’ and tap mouse button on the option namely, Registration of Entities for undertaking CSR activities Form CSR-1.
-Download the e-Form with or without the Instruction, which will get downloaded as a zip file, which should then be opened for getting the form and instruction separate.
+(i.b) Scroll down the website page to ‘Incorporation services’ and tap the mouse button on the option, namely, Registration of Entities for undertaking CSR activities Form CSR-1.
+Download the e-form with or without the instructions, which will be downloaded as a zip file.
+Then, open the instructions and separate the form and instructions.

-(i.c) A file in PDF format named ‘Form_CSR-1’ should be opened, which is the one for registration of entities for undertaking CSR activities.
+(i.c) A file in PDF format named ‘Form_CSR-1’ should be opened.
+It is the one for the registering entities that undertake CSR activities.

-1. Once the form has been downloaded and filled with all the necessary and mandatory details being asked in the form, the applicant needs to access the official website of the MCA or the Ministry of Corporate Affairs so as to furnish Form CSR-1.
-And by login into the portal, the user can furnish the details by uploading Form CSR-1.
+1. Once the form has been downloaded and filled with all the necessary and mandatory details asked for in the form, the applicant needs to access the official website of the MCA or the Ministry of Corporate Affairs so as to furnish Form CSR-1.
+By logging into the portal, users can provide the necessary details by uploading Form CSR-1.

 1. Select the purpose of the e-Form from the drop-down menu and choose the filing of CSR-1.

-2. Declaration and Designation would be the next step and for this, any one of the options from the drop-down values shall be selected for declaration and then digitally sign the Form CSR-1.
+2. Declaration and Designation would be the next set, and for this, any one of the options from the drop-down values shall be selected for declaration and then digitally signed on the Form CSR-1.
 And the following shall be noted:

-(v.a) In case the person who is digitally signing the Form CSR-1 is a director, an approved DIN needs to be provided.
+(v.a) If the person digitally signing the Form CSR-1 is a director, an approved DIN must be provided.

-(v.b) In case the person who is digitally signing the Form CSR-1 is a manager, enter approved DIN or valid income-tax PAN.
+(v.b) If the person digitally signing the Form CSR-1 is a manager, enter their approved DIN or valid income-tax PAN.

-1. The documents pertaining to the filing of form CSR-1 should be uploaded now, by clicking on the ‘attach’ button.
-After which the ‘payment’ button should be clicked for making payment of the applicable fee.
+1. The documents pertaining to the formation of CSR-1 should be uploaded now by clicking on the ‘attach’ button.
+After which, the payment button should be clicked to make payment of the applicable fee.

 vii.
-Once the form CSR-1 has been successfully submitted, the same shall be processed by the registrar of Companies (ROC).
-And on such successful submission of form SRN will be generated and displayed to the applicant, which can be used for any future correspondence with the MCA pertaining to such form submission.
+Once the form CSR-1 has been successfully submitted, it shall be processed by the Registrar of Companies (ROC).
+And on such successful submission of the form, SRN will be generated and displayed to the applicant, which can be used for any future correspondence with the MCA pertaining to such form submission.

 viii.
 A challan on the successful payment of the fees for filing of CSR-1 and the submission of the same shall also be generated, which will contain all the details of the fees paid.
-This can also be treated as an acknowledgment given to the applicant for the filing of form CSR-1.
+This can also be viewed as an acknowledgment given to the applicant for filing the Form CSR-1.

-1. On the complete and successful processing of the form CSR-1 by the concerned authority, an acknowledgment shall be sent to the official mail of the company.
-And there shall be a unique CSR Registration Number generated by the system automatically also assigned to the applicant.
+1. On the complete and successful processing of the form CSR-1 by the concerned authority, an acknowledgment shall be sent to the official email of the company.
+Additionally, a unique CSR Registration Number will be automatically generated by the system and assigned to the applicant.

 Signing and Certification of Form CSR-1